V. Saravanan: Career

-Saravanan spent the majority of his football career at Perak FA, winning two Malaysia Cup in 1998 and 2000.
+Saravanan spent the majority of his football career at Perak FA, winning two Malaysia Cup titles in 1998 and 2000.
 He also played for Kuala Lumpur FA, UPB-MyTeam FC, ATM FA and PKNS FC.

-Saravanan also represented Malaysia 19 times from 1999 to 2004.
-His only international goals was against Thailand in a 2004 friendly match.
-Early on in his career, he was in the Malaysia national under-21 football team that competes in the 1997 FIFA World Youth Championship, held in Malaysia.
+Saravanan represented Malaysia 19 times from 1999 to 2004.
+His only international goal was against Thailand in a 2004 friendly match.
+Early in his career, he was part of the Malaysia U21 that competed in the 1997 FIFA World Youth Championship, held in Malaysia.

 He retired from professional football at the end of 2011 to move with his girlfriend to Finland.

-In 2021, he obtained his UEFA A license and was a physical education instructor in Pajulahti, Finland.
+In 2021, he obtained his UEFA A Licence and worked as a physical education instructor in Pajulahti, Finland.
 He is fluent in Finnish, English, Malay and Tamil.

-Prior to moving to Malaysia, he was a football coach for Helsinki Football Club (HJK) in Helsinki, Finland, in 2019 and served IF GNISTAN between 2012 and 2018.
+Prior to returning to Malaysia, he was a football coach for HJK in Helsinki, Finland, in 2019, and served IF Gnistan between 2012 and 2018.

 Personal life

-He married his long-time girlfriend, Satu Johanna Ekholm, who is a physiotherapist from Finland working with the National Sports Council of Malaysia.
+He married his long-time girlfriend, Satu Johanna Ekholm, a physiotherapist from Finland working with the National Sports Council of Malaysia.
 They have a son.